martina-pauer/cronomaster/packs/PACKAGES.md

 * `snap`for independents packages for Ubuntu and be published in the Snaps Store
 * `deb` for distros based on Debian than don't use flatpak yet
 * `rpm` for Red Hat distros like Fedora, RHEL and CentOS
-* `.pkg.tar.zst` for Arch Linux based distros like Arch Linux or Manjaro with `pacman`packages manager